The-Wee-Lad/Video-Hosting-Platform-API/Readme.md

-# Video Hosting Platform Backend
+# Video Hosting Platform API
 I have made a generic VideoHosting backend for "Youtube" like System.

 This repository contains the backend code for a video hosting platform.
 It provides RESTful APIs for managing users, videos, and related operations.
 The backend is built with scalability, security, and performance in mind.